Kunal-Shah107/AIRFLOW-ON-AWS-EKS/README.md

 # AIRFLOW-ON-AWS-EKS
-Running Airflow Workflow Jobs on Amazon EKS with EC2 Spot Instances
+"Running Airflow on Amazon EKS with EC2 OnDemand & Spot Instances"

 This Repo contains all documents related to deploy AIRFLOW ON EKS.